rowanhill/jersey-wiremock/README.md

 #### Argument serialisation
-If an argument needs more careful serialisation than simply calling toString() on it, apply the `@ParamFormat` annotation to the _resource_ method parameter to specify a `ParamFormatter` class to perform the formatting.
+If an argument needs more careful serialisation than simply calling toString() on it, apply the `@ParamFormat` annotation to specify a `ParamFormatter` class to perform the formatting.
+You can do this on either the _resource_ method argument (if you want to set a default serialiser that all mocker methods will use), or on the _mocker_ method argument (if you want to override a deafult, or if you don't want or are unable to modify the resource class).

 #### Query parameter matching
 By default, query parameters are matched using WireMock's `equalTo()` value matching strategy.
 To use a different